-So Lina's Dragon Slave, though overkill in routine situations, sometimes isn't enough to deal with major ones, but the stronger Giga Slave takes an obscene toll on the caster and risks destroying the known universe if something goes wrong.
+So Lina's Dragon Slave, though overkill in routine situations, sometimes isn't enough in a real crisis, but the stronger Giga Slave takes an obscene toll on the caster and risks destroying the known universe if something goes wrong.
 Ragna Blade comes from her efforts to find a useful compromise between manageability and raw power, invoking the same source as Giga Slave, but not so much of it.

 悪夢の王の一片よ (Akumu no ou no hitokake yo) ~ O fragment of the Lord of Nightmares

 よ for invokation and a fairly nonstandard reading of 一片.
 While 悪夢の王 in Slayers is typically read ロード・オブ・ナイトメア as a phonetic approximation of English "Lord of Nightmare[s]", here the standard Japanese pronunciation is used.

 This opening line is added when Lina perfects the spell, and is not found in the imperfect version.

 [天空 / 世界] のいましめ解き放たれし (Sora no imashime tokihanatareshi) ~ Loosed from the bindings of [the heavens / the world]

 いましめ may apear to be the noun form of the verb 戒める ("to admonish"), but 縛め ("bonds") fits better. 解き放たれし is the passive past-tense pre-noun form of 解き放つ ("to set free"). から to link them (freed from bonds) is implied.